-Part 4 of 4: Where to Start with DevOps Series
+Part 4 of 4: Where to Start with DevOps Series: Integrating Ops & Dev

-In this series, we have explored a variety of ways to think about your DevOps transformations
+In this on where to start with DevOps, we have explored a variety of ways to think about your DevOps transformations.

-Week 1 we broke down the three key components to consider in choosing a starting place: Selecting Which Value Stream to Start With
+- We broke down the three key components to consider in choosing a starting place: Selecting Which Value Stream to Start With.

-Week 2 we covered how value is delivered to the customer and how to improve flow: Understand the Work in Our Value Stream and Improving Flow
+- We covered how value is delivered to the customer and how to improve flow: Understand the Work in Our Value Stream and Improving Flow.

-Week 3 we learned about eveloping the habits and capabilities in people and the workforce as a means of facilitating these structures: How to Design with Conway’s Law in Mind
+- We learned about developing the habits and capabilities in people and the workforce as a means of facilitating these structures: How to Design with Conway’s Law in Mind.

 In the final post of this series, our goal will be to enable market-oriented outcomes where many small teams can quickly and independently deliver value to the customer.